“”

 — [Your Team Name]

 Hi [First Name], thanks for moving with [Company Name]!
-Got a second?
-We’d love your feedback: [Short Review Link]
+If you have a second, we’d love your honest feedback: [Short Review Link].
+It means a lot to the crew.

 A person reading an SMS